Sean-93/mysql-employee-tracker/README.md

-# mysql-employee-tracker
+# MySQL Employee Tracker

-### -This is an employee tracker app used with Node.js and MySQL.
+### -This is an employee tracker console app used with Node.js and MySQL.
 ### -When the application starts, it prompts the user to either view or create departments, roles, and employees as well as update employee role.
 ### -The input is then written to a MySQL database.